mainsley/client-js/README.md

 Check out the examples directory - there are plenty of things you can do, and some nice demos of integration!

+The easiest way to check out the interactive demos is through our [hosted version of them](http://docs.import.io/client-js/).

-We recommend you run all demos from a browser through some kind of server.
+You can also run the demos from your own machine - we recommend you run all demos from a browser through some kind of server.

 This can be as simple as starting up a local webserver in the examples directory, e.g.:

     php -S 0.0.0.0:8000